Brenda C. Barnes: Personal life

-Born as Brenda Czajka, she was the third of seven girls and was raised in River Grove, Illinois.
+Born as Brenda Czajka on November 11 1953, she was the third of seven girls and was raised in River Grove, Illinois.
 Prior to college, Brenda attended East Leyden High School in Franklin Park, Illinois.
 She was a smart student and dedicated herself to studying.
 A graduate from Augustana College even said, "She didn't join a sorority, didn't do cheerleading.
 She didn't get into that part of college."
 She was raised by her parents to be humble.
 Barnes told Shelley Donald Coolidge of the Christian Science Monitor, "My parents gave me a strong work ethic and the ability to listen to people and value what they have to say and do.
 That base foundation of values helped me tremendously."

-Barnes has two sons and one daughter.
+Barnes married Randall Barnes in 1980 and they had two sons and a daughter.
+The marriage ended in divorce.
 She had a stroke in May 2010, at a gym in Chicago, which caused her to leave Sara Lee.
 In 2012, Barnes was still getting phone calls about potential board openings but turned them down to focus on her health.
-On January 15, 2017, she suffered another stroke and died two days later.
+On January 15, 2017, she suffered another stroke and died two days later, survived by her children and Sal Barrutia, her partner of eight years.

 Recognition

-Barnes has been listed in Forbes list of The World's 100 Most Powerful Women since 2004, appearing in the top ten in 2005 and 2006.
+Barnes was listed in Forbes list of The World's 100 Most Powerful Women in 2004, appearing in the top ten in 2005 and 2006.

 In 2009 she was ranked 29th in Forbes list of The World's 100 Most Powerful Women.

 She was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the state's highest honor) by the Governor of Illinois in 2013 in the area of Business & Industry.